 In addition to her facilitation consulting she also develops curricula on the intersections of museum and social justice practice.
 In 2018 she designed Trinity Washington University’s art history curriculum in African American and Global Resistance Art survey courses.

 As a curator, she produces contemporary art exhibitions exploring race, gender, politics, and social issues.
 She is a frequent juror, guest lecturer, panelist, and moderator of national and international art exhibitions, conferences, and initiatives.
 She has served in the leadership of the DC Chapter of ArtTable, Inc. from 2014 to 2018.
 She served on the National Arts Education Advisory Council with Americans for the Arts, 2018-2020, the Selection Committee of Halcyon Arts Lab in Washington, DC, an incubator for exploring the intersections of art and social justice 2016-2019, on the Artist Advisory Council of VisArts in Rockville, MD 2017-2019.

-Her writing has been featured with Americans for the Arts, the American Alliance of Museums, The Washington Times, Examiner, CBS, and Brightest Young Things, among others.
+Her writing has been featured in The Inclusive Museum Leader ed. by Cinnamon Catlin-Legutko, Seize the Moment: How Museums Can Prepare for the Post-Pandemic Age, ed. by Avi Decter, Marsha Semmel, and Ken Yellis, andMuseum Education for Today’s Audiences: Meeting Expectations with New Models, ed. by Mary Kay Cunningham and Jason L. Porter with additional contributions with American Alliance of Museums, Viewfinder: the museum education journal of the National Arts Education Association, Americans for the Arts, Museum-Ideas (U.K.), and MASS Action, among others.
 She earned her bachelor of arts in art history from the University of Maryland, College Park and her master of arts in museum studies from the George Washington University.